Q-SKADOO/GPU-Programming-Journey/June_Report.md

 This course has provided a solid lower level in GPU programming techniques and tools to build on to tackle complex computational problems efficiently on GPU architectures.
 Moving forward, I aim to apply these skills to broader projects within our team, contributing to performance improvements and innovation in GPU-accelerated computing.

+#Some Example codes from the handbook that I modified